-To meet the requirements of the Regulations, a licensee that uses the 'income and expense method' in its annual financial statements and elects to apply the 'capitalisation and amortisation method' for the purposes of the breakeven calculation must apply certain minimum accounting requirements as described in Annex VII C(4) and prepare a player identification table as described in Annex VI F for each relevant reporting period, that may be requested by the licensor and/or CFCB.
+Under the Regulations, a licensee that uses the income and expense method in its annual financial statements and chooses to apply the capitalisation and amortisation method for the break-even calculation must apply certain minimum accounting requirements as described in Annex VII C(4) and draw up a player identification table as described in Annex VI F for each relevant reporting period, which may be requested by the licensor/CFCB.

-(ii) Income/profit in respect of a player for whom the licensee retains the registration
+(ii) Income/profit with respect to a player whose registration is retained by the licensee

-As detailed in the "Player transfers" section (Appendix III, B (12)) an adjustment must be made for any income/profit in respect of a player for whom the licensee retains the registration.
+As detailed in the 'player transfers' section (Appendix III, B (12)) an adjustment must be made for any income/profit with respect to a player whose registration is retained by the licensee.

-For the avoidance of doubt, any income/profit arising from the disposal of a player's economic rights can only be included as relevant income for the calculation of the break-even result following the permanent transfer of the player's registration to another club.
-An adjustment must be made to exclude any profit on disposal generated while the licensee retains the registration.
+For the avoidance of doubt, any income/profit arising from the disposal of a player's economic rights can only be included as relevant income when calculating the break-even result if the player's registration has been permanently transferred to another club.
+An adjustment must be made to exclude any profit generated on disposal while the licensee retains the registration.
 Then when the player registration is disposed of in its entirety, an adjustment may be made to recognise the full profit, including the amount initially deferred.

-For example, during its reporting period ending 2019, Club A disposes of 50% of the economic rights of Player X for a profit of EUR 1m, but retains the player's registration.
-For break-even purposes, the licensee must make an adjustment to exclude the profit on disposal for the reporting period ending 2019.
-During its reporting period ending 2020, Club A disposes of the remaining 50% of the economic rights of Player X for a profit of EUR 1m and permanently transfers the player's registration to another club.
-For break-even purposes, the licensee must make an adjustment to recognise profit on the disposal of EUR 2m for the reporting period ending 2020.
+For example, during its reporting period ending 2019, club A disposes of 50% of the economic rights on player X for a profit of €1m, but retains the player's registration.
+For break-even purposes, the licensee must make an adjustment to exclude such profit for the reporting period ending 2019.
+During its reporting period ending 2020, club A disposes of the remaining 50% of the economic rights on player X for a profit of €1m and permanently transfers the player's registration to another club.
+For break-even purposes, the licensee must make an adjustment to recognise profit of €2m on the disposal for the reporting period ending 2020.